AD | This is a collaborative post, so I may have received payment for including one or more of the links it contains about breastfeeding.

 Con: Breastfeeding can be potentially painful for some women

 I’ve used the word ‘potentially’ because all women can have different experiences.
 However, breastfeeding is likely to be a bit painful when you get started.
 It’s a brand new thing to you, and you’ll be sensitive in that area.
 Plus, your child doesn’t exactly know what they’re doing, which causes more discomfort.
-As you progress, the pain can subside because you’ve got used to it.
-But, some women still end up feeling very uncomfortable and suffering from soreness every day.
+As you progress, the pain can subside because you’ve got used to it, but if not here are 30 natural ways in which you can try to relieve the pain.
+However, some women still end up feeling very uncomfortable and suffering from soreness every day.
 Compare this to using baby formula, and you won’t have to deal with any discomfort or pain at all.
 Although you DO have to wash, sterilise and make up about FIFTY MILLION bottles on a daily basis.
 Swings and roundabouts, I’d say!

 On the whole, breastfeeding is largely encouraged.
 Although professionals say you shouldn’t do it if your baby has a negative reaction to it, or if it causes far too much pain.
 Or like me, you’re about to lose the plot over it.
 But, that doesn’t mean you need to do it all the time.
 Lots of women combine breastfeeding with other feeding methods.
 If anything, this strikes the perfect balance for some mums as it takes some of the feeding responsibilities and pressure away from them.
 Now, both parents can share the load, which at the end of the day is always a good thing!
 But at the end of the day, breastfeeding is great ONLY when it works.
 If you’re like me, and you beat yourself up about it not working but refuse to give up, then have a word with yourself!